artsy/artsy.github.io/_posts/2015-12-15-Automating-Testflight-Deploys.markdown

 Gym will build our app, according to our [GymFile](https://github.com/artsy/eigen/blob/9eaf9082ebdcdf75f12ad2804260587e01526f2d/fastlane/GymFile).
 Nothing too surprising in there.
 It will output an [ipa](http://apple.stackexchange.com/questions/26550/what-does-ipa-stand-for) and a [dsym](http://stackoverflow.com/questions/3656391/whats-the-dsym-and-how-to-use-it-ios-sdk) that `make distribute` can handle.

-`make distribute` is a pretty easy one, we generate a CHANGELOG via Ruby, then run the command `bundle exec pilot upload -i build/Artsy.ipa`
+`make distribute` is a pretty easy one, we generate a CHANGELOG via Ruby, then run the command `bundle exec pilot upload -i build/Artsy.ipa`, it will ship it to iTunes Connect after configuration from the [AppFile](https://github.com/artsy/eigen/blob/9eaf9082ebdcdf75f12ad2804260587e01526f2d/fastlane/AppFile).
+This is great, but it goes one better.
+It will, by default, run a synchronous check for whether the App has finished processing.

+{% expanded_img /images/2015-12-15-Automating-Testflight-Deploys/ci-itunes-screenshot.png %}

+This is awesome.
+I'd like to add a Slack message to tell us that it's shipped too.
+We've not entirely moved all of our apps to TestFlight, this is our first experiment in the space, we've been really happy with Hockey, and still are.
+However, without trying new things we'll never be able to know what we should consider internal best practices.